 You’ll take plenty of photos, commemorate this incredible journey, and you might also want to bring your Kindle to have reading options, too.
 In any case, all of your tech and similar gear needs to be properly packed and stored to prevent any water or sand damage.
-The same goes for your clothing, food, medicine, and any other essentials for the trip.
+The same goes for your clothing, food, medicine, and any other essentials for the Egypt river cruise.

 That said, you should look into waterproof bags and packing cubes to store your garments and sensitive gadgets properly and avoid getting anything damaged in the process.
-They’ll help you save space and store everything on your yacht effortlessly, so that you can enjoy your trip without any worries.
+They’ll help you save space and store everything on your yacht effortlessly, so that you can enjoy your first yachting vacation without any worries.

 Settle on a Detailed Itinerary

 Now, your packing list, your medication needs, and everything else will depend heavily on your itinerary.
 For starters, you should look into Mediterranean yacht charter options to find a solution that lets you explore these exotic coasts with ease and that will have enough space for you and your travel companions.
 Depending on the yacht’s capacity and other key features, you’ll know how frequently you should stop and what kind of ports you should visit.